SUSE/pennyworth/README.md

   * the public ssh key of the user running pennyworth/rspec tests in /root/.ssh.authorized_keys

-For boxes handled by pennyworth the ssh key is copied into the target when creating the box, for images or real systems this has to be done manually by e.g. running `ssh-copy-id root@<TARGET_SYSTEM>`.
+For boxes handled by pennyworth the ssh key is copied into the target when creating the box, for images or hosts this has to be done manually by e.g. running `ssh-copy-id root@<HOST>`.

 The `start_system` method returns a `VM` instance, which can be used to interact with the running machine (via SSH).
 It supports the following methods: